superhero/handbook/1-overview.md

 ## Architectural Direction

-The **Superhero Tool Chain** is designed to align with defined standards inspired by **Domain-Driven Design** and other well-defined architectural principles.
+The **Superhero Tool-Chain** is designed to align with defined standards inspired by **Domain-Driven Design** and other well-defined architectural principles.

 The intent is to provide a spectrum of small and large library components, frameworks, and standards that help developers and teams implement an observable process design using a seamless built-in **load distribution** model.